What is chronic kidney disease (CKD)?

 - More hypoglycemic episodes, if diabetic

-Kidney disease can be found through lab tests or by symptoms.
-High blood levels of creatinine and urea nitrogen (BUN) or high levels of protein in your urine suggest kidney disease.
-Diabetics should have a yearly urine test for microalbumin, small amounts of protein that don't show up on standard urine protein test.
+Urinalysis – An examination of a sample of your urine to check for protein, blood and white blood cells in the urine.
+High blood levels of creatinine and urea nitrogen (BUN) or high levels of protein in your urine suggest chronic kidney disease.
+People with diabetes should have a yearly urine test for microalbumin (small amounts of protein that don't show up on standard urine protein test).

-After you have basic screening tests done, if you have signs of kidney disease, you should ask for a referral to a nephrologist, a specialist in treating kidney disease.
-A nephrologist will perform an evaluation then suggest medications or lifestyle changes to help slow the progression of kidney disease.
+After you have basic screening tests done, if you have signs of kidney disease or an elevated albumin level, you should ask for a referral to a nephrologist (a doctor who specializes in treating kidney disease).

 Take a Deeper Look at Education